Get InvolvedFill Out Volunteer Interest Form

 Summer Mentoring Opportunities with Tisch College students

-The CASE Network at Tisch College connects students with alumni mentors working in a diverse array of fields.
-Currently the program is offered in five cities: Boston, Chicago, New York, San Francisco, and Washington DC.
-If you are interested in becoming a mentor in one of these cities, please fill out the volunteer form.
-If you are interested in starting a CASE Summer Mentoring Program but do not reside in one of these cities, please check the “other” box and list your city of residence next to the box.
+The CASE Network represents an alumni volunteer partnership with Tisch College of Citizenship and Public Service.
+CASE volunteers manage a summer program that connects Tufts students, many of whom are Tisch Summer Fellows (receiving stipends for unpaid internships in government, non-profit, or public sector work), with alumni mentors working in a diverse array of fields in Washington DC.
+If you are interested in becoming a mentor for a Tisch Summer Fellow, please fill out the volunteer form.
+If you are not in the DC area and you are interested in supporting Tufts students while they are working on summer internships in your city, please check the “other” box and list your city of residence next to the box.

 Help recruit the next generation of Tufts students by giving your time as an interviewer, host, or outreach volunteer.

 One of the most effective ways for bright and talented students to connect with Tufts is to hear from those who have lived the Jumbo experience.
-The Tufts Alumni Admissions Program (TAAP) is a global network of more than 3,000 Tufts alumni that assist the university’s efforts to attract the most promising students to join the Tufts community.
-The TAAP program offers alumni the opportunity to remain connected to Tufts and give back to the university in a valuable, service-oriented manner.
+The Tufts Admissions Network (TAN) is a global network of more than 3,000 Tufts alumni that assist the university’s efforts to attract the most promising students to join the Tufts community.
+The TAN program offers alumni the opportunity to remain connected to Tufts and give back to the university in a valuable, service-oriented manner.

-There are several different volunteer opportunities available within TAAP.
-Alumni can interview assigned applicants, assist in the planning and hosting of local TAAP events and admissions staff travel, as well as represent Tufts at local college fairs and attend local admitted student receptions.
-For more information, please visit the TAAP website.
+There are several different volunteer opportunities available within TAN.
+Alumni can interview assigned applicants, assist in the planning and hosting of local TAN events and admissions staff travel, as well as represent Tufts at local college fairs and attend local admitted student receptions.